-- 1. Closed, no filters are active
+- 1. Closed, no filters are active.

-- 2. Both filters are active
+- 2. Both filters are active.

-- 3. Left-hand filter is active
+- 3. Left-hand filter is active.

 - 4. Right-hand filter is active

 - 1. Switch off the filter that needs renewing.
-The arrow on the rotary control points towards the filter in operation.
+The arrow on the rotary control should point towards the filter that should remain active during renewal.

 Be careful that the valve does not pass the closed position when the engine is in operation.
 A closed position can result in the engine stopping.
+In marine applications, the engine stopping represents a safety hazard.